-Why year-round summer Fridays is a good thing
+Why year-round summer Fridays are a good thing

 As an independent creative studio competing for talent with the VC-backed giants of San Francisco and New York, we scrap for every inch of ground when it comes to employee benefits and staff experience.